nestjs/nest/CONTRIBUTING.md

 # build all packages and put them near to their source .ts files
 $ npm run build:prod

+# build with sourceMap on common and move to "sample" and "integration" directories.
+$ gulp build:common:dev
 ```

 ## <a name="rules"></a> Coding Rules